 You can find our step-by-step illustrated instructions to make an Apple Box Charcoal Reflector Oven here.

-Baking temperature may be controlled by using one coal for about every 35 degrees desired.
+The baking temperature may be controlled by using one coal for about every 35 degrees desired.
 The oven will maintain temperature for 45-55 minutes.
 Slip fresh coals underneath as needed for longer cooking times.

 350 degrees = 10 coals and 400 degrees = 12 coals